 MEET THE BOKY MAMIKO VOLUNTEERS - SUMMER 2019

 My name is MARIE ARNOLD and I study Political Science and Environmental Studies at the University of Zurich.
 I chose to join the Boky Mamiko volunteers as I consider education to be a pillar of our society.
 Participating in such a project is an exciting way to discover the world from another angle and to acquire knowledge about a new culture.
-I believe Boky Mamiko will give me the opportunity to learn a lot from children by teaching French and Environmental Science to them during the ten weeks I will stay in Djangoa in summer 2019.
+Boky Mamiko gave me the opportunity to learn a lot from children by teaching French and Environmental Science to them during the ten weeks I stayed in Djangoa in summer 2019.

 I am ONA PIERCE and I study Political Science at the University of Zurich.
 I am convinced that education belongs to the most important things to give people a voice and a chance to brighten their horizon and make a change.
-I love working with children and I have experience from previous social work and internships.
-I am looking forward to interact with them and to exchange my knowledge and culture with theirs.
+I love the idea of working with children, interacting with them and exchanging my knowledge and culture with theirs.

-I will teach English in Djangoa in July and August 2019.
+I taught English in Djangoa in July and August 2019.

 I am SARAH STEINEGGER and I study the Specialized Master in "Geographies of Global Change: Resources, Markets and Development” (Human Geography) at the University of Zurich.
-Having been active as a volunteer in the establishment of the Boky Mamiko library and in French courses at the École Mamiko in 2018, I am excited to go back to Djangoa in July and August 2019 and see how Boky Mamiko has contributed to education.
-This summer, I will build on the experience I have gained last year and teach French support classes for the students of école Mamiko.
-Furthermore, I will conduct a field research for my Master Thesis on the interrelation between local people’s livelihoods and the use and perception of environmental resources.
+Having been active as a volunteer in the establishment of the Boky Mamiko library and in French courses at the École Mamiko in 2018, I decided to go back to Djangoa in July and August 2019 to build on my experience and see how Boky Mamiko has contributed to education.
+During summer 2019 I taught French support classes for the students of école Mamiko, and conducted a field research for my Master Thesis on the interrelation between local people’s livelihoods and the use and perception of environmental resources.